Rise to Success: Career Highlights of Jack Nicholson

 1974: Oscar Nominations for The Last Detail and Chinatown

-In 1974, Jack Nicholson received Oscar nominations for his roles in "The Last Detail" and "Chinatown".
+In 1974, Nicholson received Oscar nominations for his performances in "The Last Detail" and "Chinatown", showcasing his versatility as an actor.

 Loading Video...